MatheSchool/typst-g-Exam/src/exam.typ

 ///  - clarifications (string, content, array): Clarifications of exam.
 It will appear in a box on the first page.
 ///  - question-text-parameters: Parameter of text in question and subquestion.
 For example, it allows us to change the text size of the questions.
 ///  - show-student-data (none, true, false, "first-page", "all-pages", "odd-pages"): Show a box for the student to enter their details.
 It can appear on the first page, all pages or on all odd-numbered pages.
+///  - show-student-number: (int) Number of student in student data.
 ///  - show-grade-table: (bool): Show the grade table.
 ///  - decimal-separator: (".", ","): Indicate the decimal separation character.
 ///  - question-points-position: (none, left, right): Position of question points.